Buying property in Thailand

 Buying a condominium (apartment)

-The legal aspects are clear, simple and safe and its easy for a foreigner to buy a condominium and get the deed in his name.
+The legal aspects are clear, simple and safe and it’s easy for a foreigner to buy a condominium and get the deed in his name.

 The buyer can trust that after the deed has been registered and transferred in his name there is no dept or any outstanding payments from the previous owner.